HowardGech/SimultaneousPLN/README.md

 export CXX=/usr/local/opt/llvm/bin/clang++
 ```

+A [docker](https://www.docker.com/) container of jupyter notebook can be constructed from the `Dockerfile`.

 ### Adding to System PATH

 If you want to add the SimultaneousPLN package to your system `PYTHONPATH`, run: